Nepal Trekking Sale On NowBook Now & Save

 Meals: B

-Begin your Inca Trail trek at the quieter Km 88 trailhead, following a gentler introduction to the route.
-Walk through open countryside to the Llaqtapata area, visiting little-seen archaeological remains along the way.
-Camp at a scenic private campsite where your crew prepares a warm meal beneath the Andean sky.
-Accommodation: Chamana campsite *Important: Please be aware that, because of the Peruvian authorities' rules on the Inca Trail, there may be changes in the actual trek itinerary and the campsites we use.
+The journey on the Inca Trail begins at the quieter Km 88 trailhead, away from the main crowds.
+The path follows a gentle route through open countryside, offering an introduction to the landscapes of the Andes.
+Along the way, lesser-visited archaeological remains emerge, hinting at the history woven through the trail.
+By evening, you arrive at Chamana campsite, where the mountains begin to close in and the rhythm of trekking settles in.
+Accommodation: Campsite *Important: Please be aware that, because of the Peruvian authorities' rules on the Inca Trail, there may be changes in the actual trek itinerary and the campsites we use.

 Meals: B,L,D